mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	Thi looked over at him, and for the first time showed some doubt.

 	They spent a moment in the cold, saying nothing.
 The blue waves projected countless patterns across Lissa's pale-cold face.
-Thi reached for the kanosin pipe from Kip and took two more very deep hits before bringing it back to him and removing hae sword from his hand and the ground.
+Thi reached for the kanosin pipe from Kip and took two more deep inhales before bringing it back to him and removing hae sword from his hand and the ground.
 He cried out again, but the kanosin mediated the pain a little.

 	Thi set the blade in hae own left palm and stared at the blood.